 “Wearing a mask might make people feel a little bit better and it might even block a droplet, but it’s not providing the perfect protection that people think that it is.
 And often, there are unintended consequences.”[ii]

-In the beginning of lockdown times, we were told masks weren’t effective for public use and to save them for health workers.
-But then in April 2020 the White House did an about face and we were told to mask up to prevent something called asymptomatic spread.
+In the beginning of the lockdowns, we were told masks weren’t effective for public use and to save them for health workers.
+But in April 2020, the White House did an about-face and we were told to mask up to prevent something called asymptomatic spread.
 Fall ushered in CDC guidance for schools, which included masks and other isolation methods.
-A year post-emergency declaration, in January 2021, President Biden took office and quickly issued executive orders requiring masks on all federal grounds and directing agencies to “require masks to be worn in compliance with CDC guidelines” on planes, trains, boats, busses and other ways we get around.[iii]
-After the EUA vaccine roll-outs in early 2021, CDC declared in May 2021 masks were not necessary in indoor settings for the vaccinated.
-However, in Summer 2021 CDC recommended masks for all K-12 students and school staff regardless of vaccination status.
+A year post-emergency declaration, in January 2021, President Biden took office and quickly issued executive orders requiring masks on all federal grounds and directing agencies to “require masks to be worn in compliance with CDC guidelines” on planes, trains, boats, busses, and other ways we get around.[iii]
+After the EUA vaccine roll-outs in early 2021, the CDC declared in May 2021 masks were not necessary in indoor settings for the vaccinated.
+However, in the summer of 2021, the CDC recommended masks for all K-12 students and school staff regardless of vaccination status.
 Next, the claimed Omicron surge sent a wave of mask mandates through our communities and schools once again regardless of vaccination status.

-This leaves a patchwork of mask requirements that could truly have one putting on a mask in one store, driving down the road to a restaurant with no requirement, and going further down the line only to face a mandate again.
+This leaves a patchwork of mask requirements that could truly have one putting on a mask in one store, driving down the road to a restaurant with no requirement, and entering another business only to face a mandate again.

-There is a landslide of lawsuits happening around the country, in state and federal courts, over masks.
-There are too many to list here, and most are not final as they are making their way through the legal process, so here is a selection.
+A landslide of lawsuits is sweeping the country over masks, in both state and federal courts.
+Most of the many cases are not final as they are making their way through the legal process, so here are just a few.